 On average, older drivers have fewer actual crashes per year than do younger drivers.
 However, because they drive fewer miles than middle-age drivers, older drivers average more crashes per mile driven.
-Crash rates begin to increase after about age 70, and they increase more rapidly after age 80 years.
+Crash rates begin to increase after about age 70, and they increase more rapidly after age 80.
 For every mile driven, older drivers have higher rates of traffic violations, crashes, and fatalities than do all other age groups over age 25.
-It should be noted that the current generation of older people are driving farther distances than previous generations, and this trend is expected to continue.
+It should be noted that older people are driving farther distances than previous generations, and this trend is expected to continue.

 Difficulty evaluating several pieces of information simultaneously (multitasking)